BabyZen Yoyo+ Review

-The Yoyo is the hardest option to assemble taking over 13 minutes with lots of parts and pieces.
-While you don't need any tools to complete the project, most of the competition comes with more pre-assembled parts than this one.
+The Yoyo is the hardest option to assemble taking over 13 minutes with lots of parts.
+While you don't need tools, most of the competition comes with more pre-assembled parts.

-The Yoyo earned an 8 of 10 for maneuverability.
-This stroller has single front wheels (above left) and all wheel suspension (above right) that help it traverse almost any kind of surface with relative ease.
-Unlike the dual wheel counterparts that get pulled off course with random rocks, the Yoyo+ moves smoothly and without a hiccup on flat surfaces.
-It falters off-road thanks to the narrow wheels, but it was designed for urban living so it isn't a surprise that it doesn't enjoy grass and gravel.
+The Yoyo has impressive maneuverability for an umbrella product with single front wheels (above left) and all-wheel suspension (above right) that help it traverse most surfaces with relative ease.
+Unlike the dual wheel counterparts that can get pulled off course, the Yoyo+ moves smoothly and without a hiccup on flat surfaces.
+It falters off-road thanks to the narrow wheels, but its design is for urban living, so it isn't a surprise that it doesn't enjoy grass and gravel.

-This stroller has a single handlebar that is foam covered and comfortable to hold, we rather like it over the separate handles found on most umbrella strollers and it allows for one-handed pushing when needed.
-With a padded seat and simple recline the Yoyo is comfortable, but with a hard bottom and no leg rest it isn't going to be the coziest napper on the sidewalk.
-All-wheel suspension will go a long way to improving the experience for both passenger and pusher.
+This stroller has a single handlebar that is foam covered and comfortable to hold, we like it over the separate handles found on most umbrella strollers, and it allows for one-handed pushing.
+With a padded seat and simple recline, the Yoyo is comfortable, but with a hard bottom and no leg rest, it isn't going to be the coziest napper.
+The all-wheel suspension will go a long way to improve the experience for both the passenger and pusher.

 This is a manufacturer video showing the highlights of the stroller in use.

-BabyZen doesn't offer much in the way of additional accessories, but it has a few that look pretty cool and can improve the strolling experience for baby and parents.
+BabyZen doesn't offer much for accessories, but it has a few that can improve the strolling experience for baby and parents.

 - BabyZen Car Seat Adapters — Not many of the umbrella strollers have the car seat compatibility option, so while this one only works with the Cybex Aton Q, at least it works with something.
 These adapters allow you to use your infant car seat carrier with the stroller to give you more seating options in addition to the standard seat and lay flat carrycot.